ax2bboud/social_media_gif_downloader/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Open a Pull Request.

-For bug reports or feature requests, please use the [Issues](https://github.com/yourusername/twitter-gif-downloader/issues) page.
+For bug reports or feature requests, please use the issues page.

 ---

 **Disclaimer**: This tool is for personal use only.
-Respect Twitter/X's terms of service and copyright laws when downloading content.
+Respect the terms of service and copyright laws of Twitter/X, Pinterest, and Instagram when downloading content.